Anos-Voldigoad12/MCQ-Solver/README.md

 "
 ## Output File Format
-Which of the following was elected as the temporary president of the Constituent Assembly?
+In Which year, did the Indian National Congress(INC) for the first time demand a Constituent Assembly?

-A. Dr. Rajendra Prasad
+A. 1934

-B. Jawahar Lal Nehru
+B. 1935

-C. H C Mukherjee
+C. 1936

-D. Dr. Sachchidanad Sinha
+D. 1937

-**Correct Option : D**
+**Correct Option : B. 1935**